We advise social development initiatives and support enterprises that deal with social risks.

 Our motto: “Take the reins” (Ne pas subir) demonstrates our will to actively seek positive, on-the-ground solutions.

-For this work we value a good understanding of the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action.
+In our work we value a good understanding of the consequences of a social intervention, whether it be a development aid programme, a peace-building initiative, an industrial project, or a humanitarian action.

-We routinely participate in evaluation and impact assessments as coordinator or as partner, depending on the needs of each particular project.
-We also help build performance monitoring systems using a combination of technology and appropriate analytics.
 Over the years we have built a strong network of professionals with whom we are lucky to work on a regular basis.
 We claim to have in this way gained access and insights into some of the world’s most intractable problems.

 We are delighted to say that Emery has just published the “how to” book for social impact evaluation.
 It describes the challenges and useful complexity thinking bodies of knowledge that will enable people on the ground to deliver valid and accurate assessments.